emberjs/list-view/README.md

 ## Demo

-Please, take a look at our live [demo](http://emberjs.com/list-view).
+Please, take a look at our live [demo](http://emberjs.com/list-view) and [jsbin link](http://jsbin.com/omobov/1/edit);

 ## Submitting bugs

-Please, attach code samples or links to jsbin or jsfiddle.
+Please, attach code samples or links to [jsbin](http://jsbin.com/) or [jsfiddle](http://jsfiddle.net/).
 It would help us greatly to help you and to improve ember list view.

 ## Usage